 Connect an Ethernet cable in the path “LAN Port-to-PoE/PoE+ Switch-to- Router”.

 Connect the supply cable to the switch and the surge detector.

 Connect the IP camera to 1-8 ports on the PoE/PoE+ switch.

 Ensure that the cameras are attached to NVR in order to record the video.

-At VERSITRON, we offer unmatched customer assistance, which in turn enable our customers to procure the correct model that best suits their application.
+At VERSITRON, we offer unmatched customer assistance, which in turn enable our customers to procure the correct PoE powered switch that best suits their application.
 This commitment to quality and customer satisfaction has helped us build a list of satisfied customers over the past 60+ years.
-If you would like to know more about our PoE+ network switches including our gigabit POE+ switches or other fiber optic switches please feel free to call (1-800-537-2296) or open a chat with our experts.
+If you would like to know more about our PoE+ network switches including our Gigabit POE+ switches or other fiber optic switches please feel free to call (1-800-537-2296) or open a chat with our experts.
 We would welcome the opportunity to work with you!